 The Open Doors Report is published annually by the Institute of International Education (IIE) with support from the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 It gives a clear picture on the annual trends in the preferences of Indian and other international students while choosing their overseas education destination.
 It has become a useful tool for students planning to pursue their education abroad.

 The United States remains the most preferred destination for education abroad as they thrive on research and education.
 Indian alumni who have successfully completed their education from U.S. universities often flaunt the vision of a shared future developed through practical knowledge, diversity, overall self-development and an independent way of living.
 Today, the world is interconnected and demands pupils who embrace diversity and multiculturalism.

 The benefits of studying at a University in the U.S. include – the credibility of the various programs it offers, great visa extension in the form of an OPT (Optional Practical Training) and academic durations that assures one of an attractive ROI (Return on Investment).
 The USA has a lot to offer with more than 4700 universities that are autonomous in nature.
 Apart from that there are many public universities, private universities and community colleges.

 New York University, University of Southern California, and North-eastern University-Boston were amongst the favourite Universities for international students arriving in the U.S. this year.
-The varied Government scholarships, merit based funding schemes and holistic approach to admission processes makes the U.S. a sought-after country for career decisions.
+The varied Government scholarships, merit-based funding schemes and holistic approach to admission processes make the U.S. a sought-after country for career decisions.